Fire at Northgate apartment complex forces residents to evacuate

 “We noticed that we smelled smoke, I scrambled to get both of my cats,” she said.
 “Then we just got out of there.”
 A fire truck had already arrived when they got down to the parking lot.

 The complex has about 140 apartments and condos, Landsverk said.
-The Fire Department reported that the fire was extinguished about an hour after it was first reported.
+The Fire Department reported that the fire was extinguished within 20 minutes of crews arriving on scene.